 These culture-rich celebrations are as unique as they are beautiful.

-All Souls Day on the other hand, is a day to remember and pray for all those who have died, in particular, the souls in purgatory.
-Unlike All Saints Day, November 2 is not a holy day of obligation, but priests are able to celebrate extra Masses that day for the dead.
-As well, people in countries around the world have adopted their own traditions to honor the deceased.
-Festivities typically begin on All Saints Day and continue through the end of All Souls Day.
-From lighting up cemeteries with thousands of candles in Poland to sharing a meal at a gravesite in Peru, these culture-rich celebrations are as unique as they are beautiful.
+As well, countries around the world have adopted their own traditions to honor the deceased.
+Festivities typically begin on All Saints Day and continue through the end of All Souls’ Day.
+From lighting up cemeteries with thousands of candles in Poland to sharing a meal at a gravesite in Peru, these cultural traditions are beautiful in their own unique ways.

 Launch the slideshow below for a look at the beautiful celebrations around the world: